SlimGIS/QuickstartSampleForWebAPI/README.md

 *Note: this guide requires some javascript and Leaflet or OpenLayers knowledge.
 But we won't focus on neither javascript or the 3rd party client JS map library.
 We will talk more about to setup a RESTful map based web application using SlimGIS MapKit for WebAPI.*

-When you are reading this guide, I assume that you have installed SlimGIS Setup on your machine (if not ready, please visit [this page](http://slimgis.com/developers/installation) and make it ready for few steps).
+When you are reading this guide, I assume that you have installed SlimGIS Setup on your machine (if not ready, please visit [installation guide](http://slimgis.com/documents/installation) and make it ready for few steps).

 In this guide, I will introduce the following items: